developer-zebra/developer-zebra-site/src/ehs/2-4/guide/setup/index.md

 Manual uninstallation of EHS is now complete.

-> <b>Note</b>: Some device settings configured by EHS might not revert to their original state prior to installation.
-Please make sure to reconfigure the device as required <u>before</u> removing EHS.
+> <b>Note</b>: Following uninstallation of EHS, some device settings configured by EHS might not revert to their original state prior to EHS installation.
+Zebra recommends reconfiguring the device as required <u>prior to the removal of EHS</u>.

 ### Automated Uninstallation
 These instructions apply to remote uninstallation using an organization's own MDM server to remove EHS from multiple managed devices.
 This task also can be accomplished through Zebra's [EMDK](/emdk-for-android/4-0/guide/about) or [StageNow](/stagenow/2-2/about/) tools using the [App Manager](/mx/#app-manager) service.